maejana/Portfolio-Website/README.md

 # Portfolio-Website

-This is my Personal Portfolio-Website build in HTML and CSS.
+This is my Personal Portfolio-Website build in HTML, CSS and JavaScript.

 ## Technologies Used
 - HTML
 - CSS
 - Google Fonts (Montserrat, Popppins)
+- JavaScript

 ## Setup and Installation